openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

         release is (was) the porting of the KDEPIM suite of applications to Akonadi.
 This was left out of the 4.5 release due to too many bugs.
 Well, it seems that it will be left out of the 4.6 release as well, due to migration issues with large data sets.
 This is interesting, as I had a number of issues with Kmail 2.0 when testing the beta release.
-Iâ€™d checked on bugs.kde.org to see if others had experienced these issues and filed a bug in relation to the main issue I was having.
-I donâ€™t know if my email store of a few thousand emails on my IMAP server would fall into the category of a â€œlarge datasetâ€ and if the bugs I was experiencing were the same bugs that have held back the release.
-However, Iâ€™m glad theyâ€™ve delayed again until these bugs are finally sorted out.
-However, this does potentially move this release from â€œunspectacularâ€ to â€œborderline uninterestingâ€.
-I just canâ€™t see any new features that I can really get excited about. (...)
+I’d checked on bugs.kde.org to see if others had experienced these issues and filed a bug in relation to the main issue I was having.
+I don’t know if my email store of a few thousand emails on my IMAP server would fall into the category of a “large dataset” and if the bugs I was experiencing were the same bugs that have held back the release.
+However, I’m glad they’ve delayed again until these bugs are finally sorted out.
+However, this does potentially move this release from “unspectacular” to “borderline uninteresting”.
+I just can’t see any new features that I can really get excited about. (...)

 **